MyNameIsTrez/pixel-sorter/README.md

 Shuffles the opaque pixels of an input image, and writes the result to an output image.

+### rgb2lab.py and lab2rgb.py

+You'd think doing `magick input/heart.png -colorspace Lab output/heart_magick.tif`, then `magick output/heart_magick.tif output/heart_magick.png`, and finally `python verify.py input/heart.png output/heart_magick.png` would work.
+It doesn't however, which is because the `.tif` file stores the Lab values as integers, rather than floats.

+So `rgb2lab.py` converts an RGB image to Lab floating-point values and writes it to a binary file, and `lab2rgb.py` unpacks that back to an RGB image.

 ## How to turn the output images into videos

 ### webm